syncopika/DNA_compare/README.md

 CONs :
 -does not do anything else other than find a single point mutation :<
 -if your sequence contains multiple mutations, the program only outputs the last one
--if you have a really long sequence (i.e.16494), the program gets kinda laggy (although I've only tested this on my   netbook so far)
+-if you have a really long sequence (i.e.16494 bp), the program gets kinda laggy (although I've only tested this on my   netbook so far)

 Background: